kawael/ACO-algorim-with-node.js/README.md

 ## Ant Colony Optimization
 ### with node.js

-ACO is one of the most konwn Optimization and TSP Algorithm.
+ACO is one of the most known Optimization and TSP Algorithms.

 So in my masters degree i had to implement it for Sorting my multi-dimentional Graphs.